Kearlay/research/README.md

 eeg_preprocessing.py              | This contains useful preprocessing steps to implement spatio-temporal pattern recognition on raw eeg data.
-Based on Scikit-learn and MNE pacakges. eeg_import.py                     | Functions defined to extract data from .edf file format using MNE package. eeg_data_downloads.py             | Executing this code will generate folders and start downloading PhysioNet data into them.
+Based on Scikit-learn and MNE pacakges. eeg_import.py                     | Functions defined to extract data from .edf file format using MNE package. eeg_data_downloads.py             | Executing this code will generate folders and start downloading PhysioNet data into them. eeg_eval.py                       | Evaluation of the model based on the history file. - calls the confusion matrix, loss, and accuracy. eeg_prepare.py                    | Preprocess the imported EEG data.